Dwight Sloan: Professional football

 Sloan was selected by the Chicago Cardinals in the 10th round, 85th overall pick, of the 1938 NFL draft.
-He appeared in 10 games for the Cardinals in 1938 and ranked ninth in the NFL with 37 passes completed.
+He appeared in ten games for the Cardinals in 1938 and ranked ninth in the NFL with 37 passes completed.
 He tallied 333 passing yards and 126 rushing yards.

 In June 1939, the Cardinals traded Sloan to the Detroit Lions in exchange for Vern Huffman.
-Sloan appeared in 10 games for the Lions in 1939 and ranked among the NFL leaders with 883 yards of total offense (seventh), 45 completed passes (seventh), 102 pass attempts (seventh), and 655 passing yards (eighth).
+Sloan appeared in ten games for the Lions in 1939 and ranked among the NFL leaders with 883 yards of total offense (seventh), 45 completed passes (seventh), 102 pass attempts (seventh), and 655 passing yards (eighth).

 In 1940, Sloan appeared in 11 games for the Lions, completing 18 of 46 passes for 260 yards with zero touchdowns and eight interceptions.
 He also tallied 225 rushing yards on 58 carries.
 Sloan was a two-way player and intercepted eight passes in 1940.

-Later years
+Later life

 At the end of the 1940 season, Sloan enlisted in the Army.
-As of February 1941, he was a lieutenant assigned to a camp in Mennesota.
+As of February 1941, he was a lieutenant assigned to a camp in Minnesota.
 He continued to serve in the Army during the duration of World War II.

 Sloan died in March 1998 at age 83 in San Antonio.